 You will experience many of the out-of-pocket costs associated with college during your first few weeks: books and class supplies, a computer, moving expenses.
 It doesn’t hurt to start thinking about—and planning for—these things early.

 Submit your FAFSA as early in October as you can.
 It will be available after October 1 for the next academic year.
-Learn more about how and why completing this free online application is important.
+Learn more about the FAFSA including how and why completing this free online application is important.

 Early fall is also a great time to find extra money for college.
 Start your outside scholarship search now using one of many reputable websites or organizations.